holochain-open-dev/holochain-client-csharp/NextGenSoftware.Holochain.HoloNET.Client.Core/README.md

-# HoloNET Holochain .NET/Unity Client
+﻿# HoloNET Holochain .NET/Unity Client

-The world's first .NET & Unity client for <a href="holochain.org">Holochain</a>.
+The world's first .NET & Unity client for [Holochain](http://holochain.org).

+This library will allow you to connect any .NET or Unity client to Holochain and enjoy the power of a fully de-centralised distributed multi-network agent-centric architecture.
 ## HoloNET Code Has Migrated

 This code was migrated from the main OASIS API/STAR Metaverse/HoloNET/.NET HDK code found here: